How to find your WooCommerce customer lifetime value

 filter woocommerce customers by lifetime value and activity

-Or if you want to see all the loyal customers who have made a purchase during this holiday season, you can add the filters “Last order date is after” and “Last order date is before”:
+Or if you want to see all the loyal customers who have purchased during this holiday season, you can add the filters “Last order date is after” and “Last order date is before”:

 filter by period